AlienMaster815/LouOsKrnl/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+#Extended Code Of Conduct MOST IMPORTANT PART

+# RULE NUMBER 1: No Talk Of POLITICS, Gender Identity, Sexual Orientation, Religion, Or DRAMA
+## We Respect Your Beliefs, Opinios and We Will Not Discriminate Against Anyone But Leave Everything At The Door.
+Unless;
+* either you are misgendered you may calmly and politely correct them as long as you do the following the outcome is in your favor
+    *Do Not Be Rude To The Person or you will be banned *Do Not Start A Fight Calmly Report it To Me if the person is being an asshole on perpose or both of you will get banned *Be respectfull to me while reporting or you will be banned

+## Remember We Have To Respect Every One Thouse Who Arent Respectfull Are Imediately Banned

+#Standard Code Of Conduct

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our